Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

 1. On the **Create Role** page:

    a.
-Enter a name, for example `Qumulo Alerts`.
+Enter a name, for example `QumuloAlerts`.

    b.
-Enter a description, for example `This account lets an administrator restrict the privileges of the Qumulo Alerts user.`
+Enter a description, for example `This account lets an administrator restrict the privileges of the QumuloAlerts user.`

 1. For **Privileges**, click all of the following:

    * **AD_READ: Read Qumulo Active Directory Settings**
    * **ANALYTICS_READ: Read cluster analytics**
+   * **AUDIT_READ: Read audit settings**
    * **CHECKSUMMING_READ: View the status of checksumming**
    * **CLUSTER_READ: View nodes, disks, protection status, and SSL certificate**
    * **DNS_READ: Read DNS setting**